Overview

 Navigating Autopilot Mode

-To view your current Autopilot Mode settings:
+To view your current Autopilot settings:

-In Readymode iQ, navigate to Advanced > Settings.
+- In Readymode iQ, navigate to Advanced > Settings.

 DID Selection Logic